Lovekus969/5-River-Barber/readme.md

-5 Rivers Barbershop Website & Management System
+facing some issuues in the footer like the one thing is common in alla is the tezxt size fort iming of the shop should be little small and the another back to home buoon has a little aroow looks bad remove it 5 Rivers Barbershop Website & Management System
 So far so good now its time to fix the section for the owner manual page A modern website for a two-location barbershop with integrated tools to help manage appointments, display services, and provide owner-level control over operations.
 Built with pure HTML, CSS, JS (frontend), and expanding into full-stack development.